ansible-lockdown/Windows-2016-CIS-Audit/Notes.md

 - Using goss to parse the data
 - capture data rather than keep querying controllers

+## common gotchas

+- a colon ':' on the line that is not part of a key:value pair
+- using dots '.' instead of '_' in variable name

 ## Option 1

 e.g. ps script